 Finally, a respected University Medical Center, Drexel University College of Medicine, has proven what ILADs physicians have been suggesting for years.
-The standard testing for Lyme Disease fails to diagnose 60- to 70-percent of patients who are truly affected with Lyme Disease.
+The standard testing for Lyme Disease fails to diagnose 60- to 70-percent of patients who are truly affected by Lyme Disease.

 For this reason, nearly all of the Lyme Disease patients at Sponaugle Wellness Institute have been infected for years.
 Because these patients went undiagnosed for so long, they have become “Chronic Lyme Disease” patients, and a majority are suffering from brain infections and therefore have Neurological Lyme Symptoms.*